wayneparrott/rclnodejs_template/README.md

 ```
 The build process does the following:
 * compiles TypeScript files into the dist/ folder
-* creates local ROS2 package internals including any custom package interfaces and messages, (see ros/ directory)
+* using the ROS2 colcon build system it creates the local ROS2 package internals including all custom package interfaces and messages that may be defined, (see ros/ directory)
-* creates an executable script with the name you provided in CMakeLists_rclnode_project.txt and installs it in the local ROS2 package internals
+* creates an executable script with the name you provided in CMakeLists_rclnode_project.txt (see step-5) and installs it in the local ROS2 package internals
 * creates a launch directory and launch file, e.g., launch/my_rospkg_name.launch.py, and installs it in the local ROS2 package internals

 ### 8. Configure shell Environment